zodb/relstorage/docs/relstorage-options.rst

            <https://dev.mysql.com/doc/refman/5.5/en/server-system-variables.html#sysvar_max_allowed_packet>`_
            setting.
 If blob chunks are larger than that, it won't be possible to upload them.
-If blob chunks are uploaded and then that value is later reduced, it won't be possible to download blobs that exceed that value.
+If blob chunks are uploaded and then that setting is later reduced, it won't be possible to download blobs that exceed that value.

            The driver may also influence this.